UsmanB-H/StockProject/README.md

 # StockProject
-Download these files and see if runs
+Download these files and see if it runs